Discover our F to H bra range, featuring non-wired bras and pretty balcony bras for bigger busts. Read on for expert advice on finding the perfect fit

 Size matters when it comes to bras for bigger busts

-Never underestimate the importance of a professional bra fitting.
+When it comes to comfortable bras for big busts, never underestimate the importance of a professional bra fitting (M&S BraFit appointments are available via video consultation and in store, or use our online bra-fitting tool).
 If you’ve lost weight, gained weight or had a baby, your bra size is likely to have changed.
-Avoid the perils of too-tight straps, digging-in underwires or a ‘mono-boob’ with a bra that perfectly fits both your back and cup sizes.
-And don’t forget to consider the shape of the bra in relation to your body shape.
-“If you have a small frame with close-sitting breasts, opt for a plunge or a full-cup,” advises Julia.
-“Or, if you have more angular shoulders and a gap between your breasts, try a balcony.”
+Our F to H bra range, with some styles going up to a K, has bras to suit all tastes.
+Avoid the perils of too-tight straps, digging-in underwires or a ‘mono-boob’ with a bra that perfectly fits both your back and cup size.
+And don’t forget to consider the silhouette of your bra in relation to your body shape.
+If you have a small frame with close-sitting breasts, opt for a plunge or a full-cup style.
+If you have more angular shoulders and a gap between your breasts, try a balcony bra.

 More than one third of women in Britain own eight bras, but only wear two regularly.
-Julia recommends buying three bras and refreshing them every six months: “DD+ bras need to be changed more frequently to retain the support and fit required.”
-Following your bra fitting appointment, clear out your lingerie drawer and start from scratch: a moulded T-shirt bra in a nude tone, a pretty strapless bra and a sports bra should have every activity in your calendar covered.
-And once you have the foundations sorted, you can enjoy adding fancier styles.
+Our experts recommend buying three bras and refreshing them every six months.
+DD+ bras need to be changed more frequently to retain the support and fit required.
+Once you’ve established your size, clear out your lingerie drawer and start from scratch.
+A full-cup T-shirt bra, a pretty balcony bra and a sports bra should have every scenario covered.
+And once you have the foundations sorted, you can start adding fancier bra styles.

 Editor: Dulcie Emerson